a3lachi/Rizm/README.md

 <h1>rizm</h1>

-rizm is an interpreted programming language.
+Rizm is an interpreted programming language.
 The language is largely inspired by Python, both in terms of syntax and paradigms.

 > The word "algorithm" is derived from the name "AlKhwarizmi".
-Latinized as "Algoritmi", which was later translated into English as "Algorithm" <br>
+Latinized as "Algoritmi", which was later translated into English as "Algorithm"

 <br>